admiralchip/konnichiwa-specific-date-expiration/README.md

 *  The subscription duration of the subscription plan set in the main Konnichiwa! settings will be ignored and the expiration date that you defined will be used instead.

 *  Includes a fix to a bug that tells a user who has an active subscription that their subscription is expired.
-Expired subscriptions are CANCELLED database periodically.
+Expired subscriptions are CANCELLED periodically.
 With this, you don't need to use the Konnichiwa!
 Handle Expired Subscriptions plugin / snippet.
+It could be adapted to DELETE expired subscriptions instead.

 *  Konnichiwa!
 Membership plugin must be installed in order to use it.